dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 / # wget -q nginx -O -
 ```

 You should see a response from `nginx`.
 Great!
-Our Service is accessible.
-You can exit the Pod now.
+Our service is accessible.
+You
+can exit the busybox pod now.

+3) Inspect the network policies using calicoq.
+The `host` command displays
+information about the policies for endpoints on a given host.

-Now let's inspect the network policies using calicoq.  calicoq complements calicoctl by inspecting the
+> **Note**: calicoq complements calicoctl by inspecting the
-dynamic aspects of {{site.prodname}} Policy: in particular displaying the endpoints actually affected by policies,
+> dynamic aspects of {{site.prodname}} Policy: in particular displaying the endpoints actually affected by policies,
-and the policies that actually apply to endpoints.
+> and the policies that actually apply to endpoints.
+>

-The full calicoq documentation is [here]({{site.baseurl}}/{{page.version}}/reference/calicoq).
+> The full calicoq documentation is [here]({{site.baseurl}}/{{page.version}}/reference/calicoq).
+{: .alert .alert-info}

 ```
-# Point calicoq at etcd / the Kubernetes API Server in the same way as calicoctl.
-You can also use a config file.
-# The host command displays information about the policies that select endpoints on a host.
-ETCD_ENDPOINTS=http://10.96.232.136:6666 ./calicoq host k8s-node1
+$ ETCD_ENDPOINTS=http://10.96.232.136:6666 ./calicoq host k8s-node1
 Policies that match each endpoint:

 Workload endpoint k8s/calico-monitoring.alertmanager-calico-node-alertmanager-0/eth0
-  # These are the policies that apply directly to the endpoint.  calicoq can display both
-  # {{site.prodname}} Policies and Kubernetes NetworkPolicies, although this example focuses on the latter.
-  # They're listed in the order they apply.
   Policies:
-    # These first two policies are defined in the calico-monitoring.yaml manifest.
-    # The selectors here have been translated from the original NetworkPolicies to the {{site.prodname}}
-    # format (note the addition of the namespace test).
     Policy "calico-monitoring.calico-node-alertmanager" (order 1000; selector "calico/k8s_ns == 'calico-monitoring' && app == 'alertmanager' && alertmanager == 'calico-node-alertmanager'")
     Policy "calico-monitoring.calico-node-alertmanager-mesh" (order 1000; selector "calico/k8s_ns == 'calico-monitoring' && app == 'alertmanager' && alertmanager == 'calico-node-alertmanager'")
-    # This policy and the profile following it are created automatically by the policy controller.
     Policy "k8s-policy-no-match" (order 2000; selector "has(calico/k8s_ns)")
   Profiles:
     Profile k8s_ns.calico-monitoring
-  # These are the policies that match the endpoint in their rules.
   Matched by policies:
     Policy calico-monitoring.calico-node-alertmanager-mesh (rule 0 inbound source match; selector "app in { "alertmanager" } && alertmanager in { "calico-node-alertmanager" } && calico/k8s_ns == 'calico-monitoring'")